BestTimesToVisit.com Logo

 packing

 Pack light, comfortable clothing suitable for hot and humid weather.
 Lightweight linen or cotton clothes are ideal.
 Bring comfortable walking shoes, as you'll be doing a lot of exploring on foot.
-Don't forget sunscreen and insect repellent!
+A hat and sunglasses are also essential for protecting yourself from the sun.

 Weather Details